-The Wizard of Oz had its first premiere screening 71 years ago today.
+The Wizard of Oz had its first premiere screening August 12, 1939 and has been a beloved classic since that day.
 This movie has been a iconic movie for gay men since it was released.
 Other connections between Garland and LGBT people include the slang term friend of Dorothy, which likely derives from Garland's portrayal of Dorothy Gale in The Wizard of Oz and became a code phrase gay people used to identify each other.
 Dorothy's journey from Kansas to Oz "mirrored many gay men’s desires to escape the black-and-white limitations of small town life...for big, colorful cities filled with quirky, gender-bending characters who would welcome them."
 In the film, Dorothy immediately accepts those who are different, including the Cowardly Lion.
 The Lion identifies himself through song as a "sissy" and exhibits stereotypically "gay" (or at least effeminate) mannerisms.
 The Lion offers a coded example of Garland meeting and accepting a gay man without question.In the film, Dorothy is accepting of those who are different.
 For example the "gentle lion" living a lie, "I'm afraid there's no denyin', I'm just a dandy lion.”

 I find this little fact hilarious, though it is also quite tragic in terms of understanding the American military attitudes and understanding of gay men.
 In the early 1980s, the Naval Investigative Service was investigating homosexuality in the Chicago area.
 Agents discovered that gay men sometimes referred to themselves as "friends of Dorothy."
 Unaware of the historical meaning of the term, the NIS believed that a woman named Dorothy was at the center of a massive ring of homosexual military personnel.
 The NIS launched an enormous hunt for Dorothy, hoping to find her and convince her to reveal the names of gay servicemembers.